MelCagape4/MultiTools/README.md

                 break

-M) Populate the database using imports from SCV files (IMPORT the files below in sequence):
+M) Populate the database using imports from CSV files (IMPORT the files below in sequence):

 	SysConfig-xx.csv = Configurations
 	LogFile-xx.csv = LogFiles